Comal County, Texas Property Taxes

 Each property owner receives an assessment notice that contains both the market value and assessed value, along with an estimate of your property tax bill.
 By providing insights into how assessed and market values are determined, this section helps property owners navigate their tax responsibilities and understand the valuation processes affecting their property taxes in Comal County.

-For example, the median tax bill in Comal County is $5,500, with tax bills ranging significantly across the county.
-Garden Ridge has the highest median home price at $863,470.
+For example, the median tax bill in Comal County is $3,558, compared with the national median property tax bill of $2,400.
+Tax bills range significantly across the county, with Garden Ridge showing the highest median home price at $859,195.

 Median Comal County Market Value